alexyuly/ViewScript-Runtime/README.md

 A field is an instance of a concept.
 It is an object that holds data, which units can read, update, or use to produce new objects.

-Moreover, each time its data changes, a field tells the objects that reference it to perform the resulting side effects.
-This leads to efficient reactive behavior in apps.
+Moreover, each time its data changes, a field notifies the objects that reference it.
+This leads to efficient, reactive behavior in apps.

 ### 🧱 Components

 Components are the building blocks of apps.

 The first line in a .component.spec file should declare a component with an `id` that matches the file name, excluding its extensions.

 ```
 Component [id]
 ```